SWOSU Music Camps

 Kathleen Jung

 Kathleen Jung is a 2008 graduate of Okeene High School.
-She attended Southwestern Oklahoma State University graduating in 2013 with a Bachelor's in Instrumental Music Education with a minor in Child Developmental Psychology. and her Masters in Music Education from SWOSU in 2016.
+She attended Southwestern Oklahoma State University graduating in 2013 with a Bachelor's in Instrumental Music Education with a minor in Child Developmental Psychology and her Masters in Music Education from SWOSU in 2016.
 While at SWOSU, she joined Mu Phi Epsilon serving in multiple officer roles and was awarded the Sterling Achievement Award in 2013.
 Also during her time at SWOSU, she was a member of the Wind Ensemble, Symphonic Band, and The Pride of the Great Southwest serving as drum major in 2012.
-In 2013, she began her teaching career in Enid followed by Elk City where she is currently in her 10th year.
+In 2013, she began her teaching career in Enid followed by Elk City where she is currently in her 13th year.
 During her time at Elk City she began the Fairview Elementary Honor Choir and Elk City Elementary Honor Choir.
 She was awarded Fairview Teacher of the Year in 2017, Elk City Elementary Teacher of the year in 2022, and Elk City Public Schools District Teacher of the Year in 2022.
 She has served on multiple district and building committees and helps orchestrate district level Music in Our Schools Month activities each year.
-Ms. Jung currently teachings PreK, 2nd, and 3rd grade music at Elk City Elementary and is an adjunct music professor at SWOSU.
+Ms. Jung currently teaches 1st through 3rd grade music at Elk City Elementary and is an adjunct music professor at SWOSU.
 She serves as the President of the Oklahoma Alumni Chapter of Mu Phi Epsilon, Director of Operations with HOBY Oklahoma, Financial Manager for SWOSU Music Camps, and co-Director of SWOSU Music Academy.

 Tiffany Ragan

-Tiffany Ragan is in her sixth year of teaching at Elk City Intermediate School, where she is the General Music Teacher and Honor Choir Director.
+Tiffany Ragan is in her eighth year of teaching at Elk City Intermediate School, where she is the General Music Teacher and Honor Choir Director.
 Ragan holds a Bachelor of Instrumental Music Education degree from Southwestern Oklahoma State University.
-Under her direction, the Elk City Intermediate Honor Choir has been recognized for outstanding performance through its selection to appear at the 2022 OkMEA Winter Conference and numerous community events.
+Under her direction, the Elk City Intermediate Honor Choir has been recognized for outstanding performance through its selection to appear at the 2022 and 2025 OkMEA Winter Conference and numerous community events.
 Ragan consistently has choral students selected for the OkMEA All-State Children’s Chorus.
 In addition to being an avid classroom teacher, Ragan maintains a private flute studio in western Oklahoma.
 Her flute students have been selected for numerous honor bands, including OSSBDA All-State.

 Ragan is an active member of the Oklahoma Music Educators Association, National Flute Association, Oklahoma Flute Society, the National Association of Music Education, and Mu Phi Epsilon.
 She serves as the Treasurer for the Oklahoma Alumni Chapter of Mu Phi Epsilon, Secretary for the Oklahoma Flute Society, and was most recently appointed Equipment Manager for the National Flute Association.
 Ragan has been awarded numerous music, fraternity, and school honors.
 She was awarded six Convention Internships with the National Flute Association, was a Mu Phi Epsilon Music Delegate for the 2020 and 2023 Conventions, and performed for the National Flute Association Convention as a member of the Southwestern Oklahoma State University Flute Choir.
 She has appeared as a Guest Clinician and Conductor at the Southwestern Oklahoma State University Flute Day.
 In 2022, Ragan was named Teacher of the Year at Elk City Intermediate and was named a finalist for the District Teacher of the Year.
 Most recently, the Oklahoma Music Educators Association recognized Tiffany Ragan as the 2023 Outstanding Young Music Educator.